Jurzenas/memory-game-2023/README.md

 # memory-game-2023
-Simple game in JS, HTML and CSS
+Simple game made in JS, HTML and CSS.